Are You Happy?

 3

-Many things to ponder on and trying to find the correct answer on what it is and what it takes to be happy.
+Many things come into our minds when we think about happiness.
+It's even difficult to find one answer to what it is and what it takes to be happy.

 Happiness